 In particular, we are interested in the nature of compassion as the basis for ethical conduct, and in how we can better nurture compassion in education and other social institutions.
 This initiative will take a multi-pronged approach, including the development of a survey of existing contemplative practice programs relevant to compassion-training, a critical review of the existing literature on compassion and compassion-training, and funding for the development of more sophisticated methods and measures for investigating qualities such as compassion, kindness, and empathy.
 These research objectives will be accompanied by an extensive public outreach campaign that will include grassroots organizing for contemplative practice program developers, with the goal that the training of compassion at all levels of society be developmentally-appropriate, systematic, rigorous, and evidence-based.

 We have witnessed first-hand the growing demand for rigorously tested and empirically-verified contemplative practices at all levels of education.
 Because compassion-training can increase empathy and pro-social behavior, and serve as the kernel of a secular moral framework, Mind and Life is committed to investing time and resources into this initiative.
 However, the promotion of compassion in individuals and society is only as effective as our understanding of the human mind.
-For a brief description of what inspires our work in Secular Ethics and Compassion, please watch this 15-minute video filmed at MLXXVI, our most recent dialogue with His Holiness, in Mundgod, India.
+For a brief description of what inspires our work in Ethics, Education and Human Development, please watch this 15-minute video filmed at MLXXVI, our most recent dialogue with His Holiness, in Mundgod, India.

 Mapping the Mind